SSO to Google Apps#

 Configuring the Gluu Server#

-Now we need to get the Google Metadata and create a SAML Trust Relationship in the Gluu Server.
-Trust Relationships are created so that the IDP (your Gluu Server) can authorize/authenticate the user to the service provider (SP).
+Now we need to create a Trust Relationship in Gluu Server.
+Trust Relationships are created so that the IdP can authorize/authenticate the user to the service provider (SP).
 In this specific case, the SP is Google Apps, and the protocol used is SAML.

 In order to create a Trust Relationship, we need to grab the metadata of Google Apps.
 This metadata can be collected from Google.
 It's generally specific to an organization account.
 The following is a template of the Google metadata.